KarinaJin/poxvirus_BioE131_finalproj/README.md

 # Final Project Documentation
-The documentation will walk you through setting up the JBrowse2 Genome Browser and uploading the genome data for five specific virus in the poxvirus family (variola, vaccinia, cowpox, Mpox, and fowlpox.
+The documentation will walk you through setting up the JBrowse2 Genome Browser and uploading the genome data for five specific virus in the poxvirus family (variola, vaccinia, cowpox, Mpox, and fowlpox).
 After following the instructions, you will be able to interact with the linear synteny view, 3D protein visualization, multiple sequence alignment view, and the pylogenetic tree features.

-## 1.Pre-setting for the Jbrowse
+## 1. Pre-setting for the Jbrowse
 Please follow the link to setup the jbrowse with the preferred platform. (https://github.com/bioe131/lab-8-KarinaJin) or the documentation from jbrowse website.(https://jbrowse.org/jb2/docs/quickstart_web/)

-Before the next step, please make sure that you can see the following:
+Before the next step, make sure that you can see the following:

 In your browser, type in http://yourhost/jbrowse2/, where yourhost is either localhost or the IP address from earlier.
 Now you should see the words "It worked!" with a green box underneath saying "JBrowse 2 is installed." with some additional details.